failsafe-lib/failsafe/README.md

   .withMaxDuration(5, TimeUnit.MINUTES);
 ```

-We can also specify which results, failures or conditions we should abort retries on:
+We can also specify which results, failures or conditions to abort retries on:

 ```java
 retryPolicy